 5. The largest correction, which eventually I hope became clear to anyone who read this, is that we went with Bill and Sharon to Vienna and then on to BUDAPEST, not Salzburg.

 But the views from the mountain were wonderful.
 On the left you can see the restaurant where we ate under one of the red umbrellas, the end of Wolfgangsee and the village of St. Gilgen, and part of Mondsee in the background.
-And here's Marlyce with the other end of Wolfgangsee behind her.
+And here's Marlyce with the other end of Wolfgangsee

 Saturday, June 21, 2008